MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-channels.md

 A shared channel owner can't be removed through the Teams client if they are the last owner of one or more shared channels.

 If the last shared channel owner leaves your organization or if they are removed from the Microsoft 365 group associated with the team, an in-tenant member of the shared channel is automatically promoted to be the shared channel owner.
-If there are no in-tenant members to promote then the shared channel will remain ownerless.
+If there are no in-tenant members to promote, the shared channel will remain ownerless.
 Teams admin will have to manually assign a channel owner.
 Consider adding more than one owner to avoid this situation.

 > [!NOTE]
 > External participants must be added using their UPN, rather than their email address, if the two don't match in Azure Active Directory.